algins/devops-for-developers-project-77/README.md

 ## Description

-This project manages infrastructure using **Terraform**, with **Make** providing a simple interface for common Terraform workflows such as initialization, planning, applying, and destroying infrastructure.
+This project manages infrastructure using **Terraform** and **Ansible**, with **Make** providing a simple interface for common workflows:

+- Terraform: provision, update, or destroy infrastructure.
+- Ansible: configure and deploy applications on your servers.

-All Terraform configuration files are located in the `terraform/` directory.
+All Terraform configuration files are located in the `terraform/` directory, and Ansible playbooks and roles are in the `ansible/` directory.

 ---